visgl/deck.gl/docs/api-reference/layer.md

 ##### `dataTransform` (Function, optional)

 Executed to manipulate remote data when it's fetched.
-This callback applies to `data` values that are strings (URL), promises or async iterables.
+This callback applies when `data` is assigned a value that is either string (URL), Promise or an async iterable.

 The function receives two arguments:

 - `data` - the newly fetched data
 - `previousData` - (only available when `data` is an async iterable) the previously loaded data.
+If `dataTransform` is not supplied, the new data chunk is appended to the previous data array.

 And must return a valid `data` object: an array, an iterable or a non-iterable object that contains a `length` field.
 See documentation of the `data` prop for details.